smileymattj/TacticalRMM-ChgHost/README.md

 # TacticalRMM-ChgHost
 Change host/domain name of Tactical RMM server

+## Disclaimer
+Use at your own risk
+- Make Backups!
+- Have backup plan b to access clients if scripts fail

 ## Prerequisites
 - Register Domain name
 - Add {api, mesh, rmm} A Records